ExpressionEngine/ExpressionEngine-User-Guide/source/general/system_configuration_overrides.rst

 .. rst-class:: cp-path

 **Also found in CP:** :menuselection:`Members --> Preferences`:
-Default Member Group Assigned to New Members
+:ref:`Default Member Group Assigned to New Members
+<default-member-group-label>`

 default_site_timezone
 ---------------------

-Specify the :ref:`default timezone <sysadmin-site-timezone-label>` for your site.
+Set the default timezone.
 All dates and times displayed by ExpressionEngine will be localized to this timezone unless overridden by a member's own localization preferences.

 ============ ========
 Value        Behavior